 Tiffany is also the host of the Women Lead Change podcast, “Own It.”

 She is the mother of two daughters and married to husband Michael for 27 years.
-AND, though none of her family members say they want to be a passenger, she is currently training for her private pilot’s certificate.
+AND, though none of her family members say they want to be a passenger, she has her private pilot’s certificate.

 Diane Ramsey, Co-Founder

 Diane Ramsey, Co-founder and former Chief Executive Officer of Women Lead Change, has a track record as a leader, collaborator and innovator.
 She retired from the organization in 2017 and now serves as an advisor to Women Lead Change.